bon-ami/jirrit/README.md

  - `-s []string` provide multiple parts to be used with field configurations, or one complete solution for closure in bugzilla.
  - `-w string` provide JIRA ID to store.
 To be used together with "-r".
  - `-z int` provide max number of buils to show for Jenkins.
+ - `-fn string` provide a key or command to filter results.
+To be used together with "-fv" or "-fs".
+ - `-fv string` provide a value to filter results.
+To be used together with "-fn".<BR>
+For example, for "-fn name -fv foo", the results with a line "    name=foo" will be taken, and others will be skipped.
+ - `-fs string` provide a script file to filter results.
+To be used together with "-fn".<BR>
+For example, for "-fn python -fs example_filter.py", the results with a line beginning with  "    name=MAD" will be taken, and others will be skipped.

 `-r` and `-a` are meant to be used together to avoid user input.